Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 As if summoned by her words, the room began to change.
 The walls stretched upward like a flower opening to the sun, and three alcoves opened to reveal new guardians—creatures that looked like a cross between owls and filing cabinets, with razor-sharp talons and eyes like burning amber that held far too much intelligence.

-"Knowledge Hawks," Willi identified grimly, his improvised club at the ready.
+"Knowledge Hawks," Willi identified grimly, her hands already beginning to glow with fire and ice magic.
 "These ones will be after our memories directly, not just through contact.
 They're going to try to steal everything we know."

 The creatures spread their wings with a sound like turning pages and dove toward them, but Lin was already reaching for the living chest.
 Her fingers touched the bark-like surface, and she felt a familiar presence—not the Library Spirit, but something older and wilder and delighted to finally meet her.